AutopsyTurvy/CommunityScienceMuseum/README.md

 The brief was to build a website for a community science museum for children and young adults, to invite them to visit and display the exhibits .

+Our brief--
+(An interactive science museum called the Community Science Museum is opening in your town/city.
+Its core target audience is primary and middle school children (ages 7-15) and families with young children.
+The museum wants an informative, appealing website to attract middle school pupils and their parents.
+The site should appeal to youngsters without pandering; it should take for granted that the audience is curious and intelligent.
+The website should be informative and engaging, encouraging viewers to visit the museum.
+The website should be responsive and easy to use on various devices.

+You have been provided media assets as text and images (see link under Resources).
+It is for you to decide how these will be used in terms of presentation, hierarchy, and design.)

 ## Site purpose: